 It is also clear that 'danger' may extend to political unsafety and the risk of war or risk of confiscation of the ship.
-Thus, as long ago as Ogden v Graham (1861) 1 B. & S. 773, the court held that "if a certain port be in such a state that, although the ship can readily enough, so far as natural causes are concerned, sail into it, yet, by reason of political or other causes, she cannot enter it without being confiscated by the Government of the place, that is not a safe port within the meaning of the charterparty".
-In The Evia (No. 2), the House of Lords relied on the decision in Ogden v Graham when rejecting the charterer's argument that clause 2 of the Baltime form applied only to physical unsafety, holding that the obligation applied to political unsafety as well.
+Thus, as long ago as Ogden v Graham (1861) 1 B. & S. 773, Blackburn J held that "if a certain port be in such a state that, although the ship can readily enough, so far as natural causes are concerned, sail into it, yet, by reason of political or other causes, she cannot enter it without being confiscated by the Government of the place, that is not a safe port within the meaning of the charterparty".
+In the EVIA (No. 2), the House of Lords relied on the decision in Ogden v Graham when rejecting the charterer's argument that clause 2 of the Baltime form applied only to physical unsafety, holding that the obligation applied to political unsafety as well.

 The much more difficult question, however, is just how far one should extend what is encompassed within 'political unsafety' for these purposes.
 It is easy to see why dangers affecting the physical integrity of the ship, or the owner's proprietary rights therein, should be treated as equivalent to physical dangers, for they ultimately pose a physical threat to the ship itself, or at least to the owner's interest in that physical ship.
-That is why a state of war existing at the relevant port or place, or risk of detention, may serve to render a port unsafe (see, for example, The Saga Cob [1992] 2 Lloyd's Rep. 545).
+That is why a state of war existing at the relevant port or place, or risk of detention, may serve to render a port unsafe (see, for example, the SAGA COBB [1992] 2 Lloyd's Rep. 545).

-But as the recent Covid-19 pandemic demonstrates, situations may present themselves which are far less clear cut.
-The Club received numerous enquiries regarding whether the presence of Covid-19 in a country or area was sufficient to render a port unsafe.
-Whilst Covid-19 is not a political risk, similar considerations arise as in some of the 'political unsafety' cases, in that Covid-19 does not itself present any risk to the physical ship.

-It may, however, present a risk to the ship's crew (with the consequence that, in the most extreme of situations, all of the crew could fall ill, leaving the ship effectively unmanned) and the fact of the ship calling at a Covid-19 infected port could lead to her being blacklisted, or detained, at a subsequent port of call.
-Whether or not this amounts to 'danger' for the purposes of The Eastern City definition of safety will likely be a question of degree, given the need for the danger to properly be described as a characteristic of the port.
+But as the current climate demonstrates, situations may present themselves which are far less clear cut.
+Take the recent Ebola outbreak for instance: does the presence of Ebola in a country or area in which the relevant port or place is situated suffice to render a port unsafe?
+Whilst Ebola is not a political risk, similar considerations arise as in some of the 'political unsafety' cases, in that Ebola does not itself present any risk to the physical ship.
+It may, however, present a risk to the ship's crew (with the consequence that, in the most extreme of situations, all of the crew could fall ill, leaving the ship effectively unmanned) and the fact of the ship calling at an Ebola infected port could lead to her being blacklisted, or detained, at a subsequent port of call.
+It is suggested that whether or not this amounts to 'danger' for the purposes of the EASTERN CITY definition of safety will in all cases be a question of degree, given the need for the danger to properly be described as a characteristic of the port.
 That will in each case depend on the particular facts, most notably the risk status of the individual port and the precautions that may be taken to avoid the spread of the disease.
-While a contagious disease can, in principle, render a port unsafe, in reality it may be difficult to prove such a claim, the burden being on the owner to prove that there was a sufficient level of unsafety that could not be overcome by the exercise of reasonable precautions on the part of the ship.
+It is fair to say, however, that this is an area which is ripe for controversy.